setms/book/docs/engineering.md

   Does the problem make sense?
 What are the assumptions?
 Possible approaches?
 Can we re-use (partial) existing solutions?
 3. **Plan**.
   Determine the sequence of steps.
-  Create a tree where the root represents the main goal, intermediate nodes represent subgoals, and leafs the givens and assumptions.
+  Create a tree where the root represents the main goal, intermediate nodes represent subgoals, and leaves the givens and assumptions.
 4. **Implement**.
   Solve equations, assemble the structure, write a program, etc.